 On December 4, 2020, DynaMexico filed another claim seeking recognition of the judgment under the Texas Uniform Foreign-County Money Judgment Recognition Act.
-The Company has filed a Special Appearance, Motion to Dismiss for Improper Venue, and Motion for Non-Recognition in response.
+The Company filed a Special Appearance, Motion to Dismiss for Improper Venue, and Motion for Non-Recognition in response.
 A hearing was held on the Special Appearance and Motion to Dismiss for Improper Venue on February 8, 2021 and on May 12, 2021, the 134th Judicial District Court, as a District Court of the State of Texas, ruled it is not required to recognize DynaMexico's foreign judgment from the country of Mexico.
 DynaUSA has appealed this decision and the appeal has been fully briefed and oral arguments were held on April 20, 2022.
 On May 2, 2023, the court of appeals dismissed DynaUSA's appeal.

 On March 6, 2023, the Company announced that it has filed a Request for Arbitration with the International Centre for Settlement of Investment Disputes ("ICSID") against the United Mexican States.
 The treatment and inaction by the Mexican courts have resulted in a judicial expropriation of its subsidiary's investment in DynaMexico and a denial of justice in breach of Mexico's obligations under the North American Trade Agreement ("NAFTA").
-On February 7, 2024, the Company filed its Memorial related to the NAFTA claim and is awaiting the response from the Mexican government.
-The Company is seeking damages as a result of Mexico's breaches of NAFTA.
+On February 7, 2024, the Company filed its Memorial related to the NAFTA claim and received Mexico's Counter-Memorial on June 19, 2024.
+On December 12, 2024, the Company filed its Reply on the Merits and Counter Memorial and is awaiting Mexico's counter filing.
+The Company is seeking damages as a result of Mexico's breaches of NAFTA, which would include the striking off the \$48 million judgement issued in favour of Dyna Mexico the Company does not recognize.